-For a person anywhere at ground, the maximum ambient RF exposure level due to the proposed T-Mobile operation by itself is calculated to be 0.020 mW/cm^2 , which is 2.0% of the applicable public exposure limit.
-The maximum calculated cumulative level at ground for the simultaneous operation of both carriers is 2.7% of the public exposure limit; the maximum calculated level at the second-floor elevation of any nearby building is 6.1% of the public exposure limit.
+For a person anywhere at ground, the maximum ambient RF exposure level due to the proposed Sprint Nextel operation by itself is calculated to be $0.0028 \text{ mW/cm}^2$ , which is 0.49% of the applicable public exposure limit.
+The maximum calculated cumulative level at ground for the simultaneous operation of both carriers is 0.72% of the public limit; the maximum calculated cumulative level at the second-floor elevation of any nearby building would be 0.92% of the public exposure limit.
 It should be noted that these results include several "worst-case" assumptions and therefore are expected to overstate actual power density levels.
-Areas on the sloped section of the roof of the subject building may exceed the public limit in front of the antennas.
 Figure 3 attached provides the specific data required under Santa Cruz County Code Section 13.10.659(g)(2)(ix), for reporting the analysis of RF exposure conditions.